 One of my favorite Holiday meals is a baked spiral ham.
 It's not only delicious but it's easy to make and the leftovers are great.
-Just try our Creamy Ham and Pea Pasta , yummy.
+Just try our Creamy Ham and Pea Pasta.

 This is also a great recipe for a newer cook to start with when you want to make a special meal.
-It is super easy to prepare with delicious results.
+It is super easy to prepare and always delicious.

 Ingredients

-- We use a boneless spiral ham.
-However the maple glaze will work on a bone-in ham and smoked whole ham.
+- Spiral Ham: We use a boneless spiral ham.
+The maple glaze will work on a bone-in ham and smoked whole ham.

-- Be sure and use pure maple syrup.
+- Pure Maple Syrup: Be sure to use pure maple syrup.
 Please do not use "pancake syrup" for this glaze.
-It isn't maple syrup.

-- Dijon mustard is awesome and adds a nice zing to the maple syrup.
+- Dijon mustard: is awesome and adds a nice zing to the maple syrup.
+If unavailable, brown mustard will work.

 Why you'll love this recipe